AI4EPS/PhaseNet/README.md

 1. **demo/demo-obspy.ipynb** has a simple example of downloading and preparing mseed data using obspy
 2. You can customze the preprocssing of mseed file, such as filtering, inside the function **read_mseed** in data_reader.py.
 3. On default, the mseed file is processed twice with 50% overlap to avoid phases being cutted in the middle.
 4. The output picks.csv file contains the deteced phases and probabilites of every 3000 samples.
-The second half predictions are from 50% shift by padding 1500 zeros in the beginning.
+The second half predictions (sorted) are from 50% shift by padding 1500 zeros in the beginning.
 5. The activation thresholds for P&S waves are set to 0.3 as default.
 Specify **--tp_prob** and **--ts_prob** to change the two thresholds.

 #### b) Data format -- numpy array